AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 #### Deleting an item using item index

-Format: `delete ITEM_INDEX`
+Format: `delete -i ITEM_INDEX`

 > :information_source: To determine the `index` of an item in your inventory, call the `list` command first, and note down the number displayed next to your item of interest.

 * `ITEM_INDEX` must be specified.
-* `ITEM_INDEX` specified must exist in the inventory, otherwise no item will be deleted
+* `ITEM_INDEX` specified must exist in the inventory, otherwise no item will be deleted.
 * Index of items can be viewed using the `list` command.

 Examples:
-- `delete 1` Deletes the item with index of 1.
+- `delete -i 1` Deletes the item with index of 1.
-- `delete 4` Deletes the item with index of 4.
+- `delete -i 4` Deletes the item with index of 4.

 #### Deleting an item using item name

-Format: `delete ITEM_NAME`
+Format: `delete -n ITEM_NAME`

 * `ITEM_NAME` must be specified.
 * `ITEM_NAME` specified must be the exact name of the item.